VENICE, SAINT MARK’S: THE GOLDEN ALTARPIECE SAVED…

 <<…sottili fili (filigrane) o listelli o piccoli tramezzi metallici (di solito rame), celle o alveoli (detti in francese cloisons), vengono saldati o incollati ad una lastra di supporto dell'opera da costruire; successivamente quindi, nelle zone rilevate dal metallo, viene colato dello smalto, ottenendo quindi una sorta di mosaico le cui tessere sono circoscritte esattamente dai listelli metallici...>> (https://it.wikipedia.org/wiki/Cloisonn%C3%A9)

-Over time, the Golden Altarpiece, was increasingly enriched until its completion in the 14th century;
+Over time, the Pala d’Oro was gradually embellished until its completion in the 14th century;

-The structure, placed on the high altar of the Basilica, is in Gothic style in silver and gold and measures 334x212cm.
-On it are depicted numerous sacred images with Christ in the center surrounded by the Evangelists, prophets, apostles, archangels on the sides, and in the frame the life story of St. Mark.
-But the special feature that leaves everyone dazzled is the extremely high amount of pearls, enamels and precious stones it contains:
+The structure, located above the main altar of the Basilica, is in the Gothic style and crafted from silver and gold, measuring 334 x 212 cm.
+It features numerous sacred images, with Christ at the center surrounded by the Evangelists, flanked by prophets, apostles, and archangels, and framed by scenes from the life of Saint Mark.
+But the feature that leaves everyone dazzled is the vast quantity of pearls, enamels, and precious stones it contains:

 526 pearls